 Alternately, you can call our message line at 952-368-3553, and leave your contact information for our volunteers to call you back.
 If interested in fostering dogs or puppies, leave a message on line 2, or if interested in fostering cats, kittens, or small exotics, leave a message on line 1.
-You can also email us at firstname.lastname@example.org with a completed Fostering application.
+You can also email us at email@example.com with a completed Dog or Cat Fostering application.

 We are unable to take in the many animals in need if we don’t have foster homes available to house and care for the animals.
 As much as many of us would love to be able to adopt each and every stray animal in need, we can’t.
-So the next best thing is to open your home and heart to a discarded pet on a temporary basis.
-Feed them, love them, and play with them, and when the time comes, celebrate their “graduating” into a permanent home of their very own.
+The next best thing is to open your home and heart to a discarded pet on a temporary basis.
+Feed them, love them, play with them, and when the time comes, celebrate their “graduating” into a permanent home of their very own.

 The length of fostering can vary from a week to several months.
 Ideally, we ask that our fosters keep their foster pet until they can be adopted, although we know that is not always possible.
 We work with fosters to accommodate their needs as well as the needs of the foster pet, and we prefer that our fosters make at least a six month commitment.

 Is the foster able to choose which pet they will foster?

 Yes, the foster has the final say in which pets they choose to foster.
 CSHS will make every effort to match you with a foster pet that works well with your resident dogs or cats, family, and lifestyle.

 What are the financial costs of fostering for CSHS?